nikkieverett/recipe-app/recipes/one-pot-sweedish-meatballs.md

   * Add the parmesan and the parsley, stirring until the cheese is melted
 category: main course
-subcategory: ['pasta']
+subcategory:
+  - pasta
+prepTime: null
 cookTime: null
-prepTime: null
 totalTime: null
 servings: 6 servings
 ease: intermediate
 notes: Make in a large pot, not a skillet
 path: /one-pot-sweedish-meatballs
+thumbnail: assets/sweedish-meatballs.jpg
+hasBeenTested: true
 rating: 5
-hasBeenTested: true
-thumbnail: assets/sweedish-meatballs.jpg
 ---